helium/HIP/0008-lorawan-join-routing.md

 [xxhash](http://cyan4973.github.io/xxHash/)'s 64 bit mode.
 This is one of the fastest hash functions available and seems to provide good distribution for the XOR filter.
-Both the DevEUI and the AppEUI (totaling 128 bits together) would be hashed to a 64 bit key, this should help in cases of DevAddr collisions.
+Both the DevEUI and the AppEUI (totaling 128 bits together) would be hashed to a 64 bit key, this should help in cases of DevEUI collisions.

 A new ledger entity would be added to the blockchain, a 'routing entry'.
 These would have a total ordering (assigned by the order they are added to the chain)